 According to Criminal Defense Lawyer, charges for hate crimes vary in different states.
 However, many hate crimes are felonies, which are punishable by more than one year in prison.

 Why Is Diversity Statement Essential?

 According to Business Insider, there are 42% of employees in the United States have witnessed or seen racism at work.
 And based on a report published by Glassdoor, a large portion of the American workforce experienced discrimination at work.
 About three out of five workers have experienced discrimination based on their age, race, gender, or LGBTQ identity.
 That is why a diversity statement is important because it is one means to alleviate inequality within the community.

 The Topics You Can Include In a Diversity Statement

-Because the diversity statement is an emerging genre in the context of the job application, there are a few sets of guidelines on what you must include if you are to make one.
+Because the diversity statement is an emerging genre in the context of the job application form, there are a few sets of guidelines on what you must include if you are to make one.
 But before that, keep in mind that the purpose of the statement is to present a commitment to fostering diversity, inclusivity, and equity.
 Below are the following elements that are appropriate for a diversity statement.

 How Do You Write a Compelling Diversity Statement?

 How do you write an effective diversity statement?
-If you are someone who cares about diversity and equity, how do you convey that commitment in your diversity statement and to the readers?
+If you are someone who cares about diversity and equity action plans, how do you convey that commitment in your diversity statement and to the readers?
 Yet, keep in mind that if you do not believe in this movement, spend your time on a cause you want to put a light on instead of writing a diversity statement.
 The very first thing to consider is to avoid composing a throwaway diversity statement.
 Some people may think that this document is too political and some may reject the idea of supporting diversity and equity.
 Hence, do not bother writing a statement directed at people who do not care about this cause.
 Make one for those who will take the time to read your diversity statement carefully.
 The list below serves as a guide in making one.